CANTUS-Project/api/source/http_headers.rst

 ---------------------------------

 These headers extend the HTTP and WebDAV standards in ways specific to the Cantus API.
-We create extension headers only when no sensible alternative is sensible.
+We create extension headers only when no existing solution is sensible.

+The server SHOULD return a `400 Bad Request <https://tools.ietf.org/html/rfc7231#section-6.5.1>`_ response code for any Cantus-specific request headers that contain invalid values, rather than ignoring the invalid value and continuing.

 X-Cantus-Version
 ^^^^^^^^^^^^^^^^